-We leaned toward places that generally trend ~4.0★ or higher on public review platforms when research began—use that as a hint, not a guarantee.
-Hours, menus, and retail programs change; confirm before you detour.
+We leaned toward places that generally trend ~4.0★ or higher on public review platforms when research began.
+Treat that as a hint, not a guarantee.
+Hours, menus, and retail programs change.
+Confirm before you head out.

-Ongoing project.
 Missing your favorite?
-Send an email with the name and why it belongs.
-Pair this guide with sweet treats, outdoor days, and Choo Choo weekend hosting for planning.
+Send an email with the name and a note on why it belongs.
+Pair it with our writeup on the right sweet treat to go with your coffee.

 1. Goodman Coffee Roasters — Warehouse Row .

-Downtown cafe inside historic Warehouse Row; house roaster with espresso and manual brew options.
-Strong stop before riverfront walks or the Hunter.
-Parking validations may apply at the center—check current signage.
+Downtown cafe inside Warehouse Row with espresso and manual brew options from their own roasting operation.
+Good pit stop before riverfront walks or the Hunter Museum.
+Parking validations may apply at the center, check current signage.

 2. Rembrandt's Coffee House .